MEng in Electronic and Computer Engineering

 This programme is at the highest European Masters degree level.
-It offers advanced-level courses in the theory, analysis, design, modelling and manufacture of electronic systems.
-Students have the option of specialising in one of three areas: Internet of Things (IOT), Nanotechnology or Image Processing and Analysis.
+It offers advanced-level courses in the theory, analysis, design, modelling and manufacturing of electronic and computer systems.
+This newly revised offering combines the expertise of Electronic Systems and Telecomunications Engineering in an updated, industry-relevant modern programme.

-- To obtain a systematic understanding of the theory, concepts and methods at the forefront of knowledge pertaining to selected topics chosen from a wide set within Electronic Engineering
+- To obtain a systematic understanding of the theory, concepts and methods at the forefront of knowledge pertaining to selected topics chosen from a wide set within Electronic & Computer Engineering.

-- To form a critical awareness of the present-day state-of-the-art and current developments and research at the forefront of a range of selected specialised areas in Electronic Engineering together with a knowledge and understanding of specialised electronic engineering practice, methods and techniques
+- To form a critical awareness of present-day, state-of-the-art and current developments and research at the forefront of a range of selected specialised areas in Electronic & Computer Engineering together with a knowledge and understanding of specialised electronic & computer engineering practice, methods and techniques

-- To develop the ability to identify, formulate, analyse and solve engineering problems and to integrate knowledge, handle complexity and formulate judgements related to Electronic Engineering problems.
+- To develop the ability to identify, formulate, analyse and solve engineering problems and to integrate knowledge, handle complexity and formulate judgements related to Electronic & Computer problems.

 - To develop the skills to design components, systems or processes to meet specific needs and the knowledge and understanding of analysis and design processes and techniques and the ability to apply them in unfamiliar situations

-- To allow a more intensive exposure to modern, industry relevant technologies through optional Majors in the Internet of Things (IoT), Nanotechnology or Image Processing and Analysis.
+- To allow a more intensive exposure to modern, industry relevant technologies through optional Majors in the Internet of Things (IoT), Nanotechnology, Image Processing and Analysis or Advanced Data Networks.

-- Established: with more than 20 modules available, there is great scope to tailor the programme to specific needs and interests in the largest and longest-running programme of its type in the country.
+- Established: with more than 20 modules available, there is great scope to tailor the programme to specific needs and interests in the largest and longest-running Masters offering of its type in the country.